 There is a muscle here called the upper trapezius, which can refer pain to the back of the head and the forehead.

 There are several tools that one can use to target muscle knots.
-For this muscle, you can use your hands, a trigger point ball, cane shaped tools or the Muscle Wizard.
+For this muscle, you can use your hands, a trigger point ball, or a cane shaped tools.
 Check out the following video, showing how you can find these spots using all these strategies:

 Believe it or not, there's a muscle in the middle of the back that can also refer pain to the back of the head.
 If you've tried all the muscles and still can't find the cause of your headaches, don't forget to explore this muscle!
 I shot a short video that shows you how: